project-jvlang/jv-lang/jv/docs/language-spec-en.md

  */
 ```

+**Note**: Each comment form serves a distinct purpose.

+- `//` and `/* */` are **passthrough comments**.
+They retain their position through parsing, IR, and code generation, and appear unmodified in the emitted Java source.
+- `///` and `//*` are treated as **jv-only comments**.
+They survive lexing and parsing but are filtered out before code generation, making them suitable for compiler-only notes or TODOs.
-**Note**: JavaDoc comments (`/** ... */`) are passed through verbatim to the generated Java source code.
-This ensures that JavaDoc written in jv code is preserved in the generated Java files and remains available for JavaDoc tooling.
+- JavaDoc comments (`/** ... */`) are always copied to the generated Java source so that API documentation remains available to JavaDoc tooling.

 ### Identifiers